Out on the Mountain

 Out on the Mountain is the annual lesbian, gay, bisexual, and transgender (LGBT) Pride event held at Six Flags Magic Mountain.
 Over 5,000 people attend this annual Southern California event of thrill rides and private LGBTQ party.

-The 2025 event is scheduled for August 22, 2025 with Kerri Colby from RuPaul's Drag Race and Bonnie McKee.
+The 2026 event is scheduled for August 21, 2026 with performers April Carrión and Jessica Wild from RuPaul's Drag Race.

-The 2024 event was held on August 16, 2024 with performers Kylie Sonique Love and Luxx Noir London from RuPaul's Drag Race and Alice Chater.
+The 2025 event was held on August 22, 2025 with Kerri Colby from RuPaul's Drag Race and Bonnie McKee.

 History

 Out on the Mountain is the creation of Six Flags Magic Mountain with Ray Rhodes and Out Ventures in 2008.